 Use of student devices in classrooms will vary depending on the boy, the lesson, the subject and the teacher.
 There is a wealth of Australian electronic resources that have been created for students that can be accessed on the internet.
 The internet also opens doors to the wider world through guided research.
 Students could also use their device to do assignments such as creating a presentation, video or digital poster or art.
 In Science, they may use spreadsheets to analyse data or create graphs.
 These are just some possibilities.
 All students will still be required to bring paper and pens to every class.
 Not all lessons will be ICT based and use of any device is at the teacher’s discretion.
 It’s important for students to have a wide range of skills in addition to those related to the use of technology.

-Internet access at Marist will be filtered to block extreme sites with inappropriate or offensive material.
-In addition, all internet traffic will be recorded and actively monitored for key words to identify breaches.
-Students are also required to follow the College internet usage policy and guidelines.
+Internet access at Marist is filtered to block extreme sites with inappropriate or offensive material.
+In addition, all internet traffic is monitored.
+It is important to realise that any technological barrier of this type is not foolproof and will be prone to failure.
+With that in mind, students are also required to follow the College Student ICT Use Agreement.

 What about security of the devices?

 In the Senior School, devices must be locked in the boy’s locker with a secure lock when not in use.
-The Junior School will provide a lockable space within each classroom for the storage of iPads when not in use.
-The College does not accept liability for the theft of a student-owned device and misbehaviour will be handled according to the College student behaviour management policy.
+The Junior School will provide a lockable space within each classroom for the storage of devices when not in use.
+The College does not accept liability for the theft of a student-owned device and misbehaviour will be handled according to the College's normal student behaviour management policy and practices.

-Do we need to buy a new laptop or tablet?
+Do we need to buy a new laptop?

 What if the device is broken at school or on the bus?